continuousdemo/wordpress-eb-demo/README.md

 * Search Engine Visibility: Check discourage search engines from indexing this site
 * Click **Install WordPress**

-Your WordPress is now ready to customized.
+Your WordPress is now ready to be customized.

 ### Configuring your development environment